History of Killarney Castlelough Castle Killarney

 In early times this district was known as Eóghanacht Lough Lein.
 The families who ruled here were descended from Eóghan Mór ( Eoghan, Eoin or Owen )son of Aillil Olumm.

 Other branches of the same race ruled various parts of Cork, Limerick and Tipperary.
-Their decedent’s of today are know by the family names of McCarthy, O’Sullivan, O’Mahony, O’Keeffe, O’Donovan and O’Donoghue.
+Their decedent’s of today are known by the family names of McCarthy, O’Sullivan, O’Mahony, O’Keeffe, O’Donovan and O’Donoghue.

 During the year 1152 Turlough O’Connor acting as High King, divided Munster between Dónal O’Brien and Diarmuid McCarthy, both to defer to him.

-In 1261 and 1262, the McCarthys led an army into Kerry from West Cork, and killed Gerald Roche.
+In 1261 and 1262, the McCarthy led an army into Kerry from West Cork and killed Gerald Roche.
 Cormac McCarthy was himself slain and a cairn on Mangerton marks the spot where he fell.
 But henceforth the McCarthys ruled South Kerry from their three Castles, that of Castlelough (on the Lake), Pallas and Ballycarbery near Cahirciveen.

-The Chief of the McCarthys was known as McCarthy Mór.
-He was entitled to rents and services from O’Sullivan Bere, O’Donoghue Mór, and O’Sullivan Mor and O’Donoghue from Glenflesk and many lesser McCarthys in Cork and Kerry.
+The Chief of the McCarthy was known as McCarthy Mór.
+He was entitled to rents and services from O’Sullivan Bere, O’Donoghue Mór, and O’Sullivan Mor and O’Donoghue from Glenflesk and many lesser McCarthy in Cork and Kerry.

 In 1565, Queen Elizabeth created Donal McCarthy Mór, Earl of Glencar.
 In 1569 he repudiated the Earldom and joined graces with the Catholic Confederacy of Desmond.